-Mosul: Iraq forces storm village near airport
+Battle for Mosul: Iraqi forces take key village near airport from ISIS

 Mosul operation: Iraqi-led forces push into key city

-A fighter from a local tribe poses for a portrait in Qayyara, south of Mosul, on November 10.
+A fighter from a local tribe poses for a portrait in Qayyara on November 10.

 Mosul operation: Iraqi-led forces push into key city